Umesh-ss-packeging/Shree-sainath-packeging/README.md

 ## 🔧 Project Overview

-This website is being developed as a personal project by [Arya Sharma](https://github.com/your-github-username), a web developer at **Calanjiyam Consulting Technologies**, to digitize and expand the online presence of **Shree Sainath Packaging**, a family-owned business.
+This website is being developed as a personal project by **Arya Sharma**, a web developer at **Calanjiyam Consulting Technologies**, to build a professional online presence for **Shree Sainath Packaging**, a family-owned business specializing in a complete range of packaging solutions.

 ---